 THE owners of a Yorkshire Terrier that was savaged to death by another dog have written to a judge demanding a longer jail sentence for the killer animal’s owner.

 Ben Cox, aged 25, was jailed for 10 weeks after his Staffordshire bull terrier, Chaos, attacked Mark and Margaret Raftery’s dog, Rosie, as she was being walked in Blackshaw Lane, Deane, on May 24.

 The couple, of Fearnstead, Deane, have now written to District Judge Jonathan Finestein to ask him to consider a harsher sentence.

-The court heard that Chaos escaped from a back yard and savaged Rosie, but Mr and Mrs Raftery said CCTV footage from their building, which was not shown in court, shows that Chaos was initially on a lead.
+The court heard that Chaos escaped from a back yard and savaged Rosie, but Mr and Mrs Raftery said CCTV footage from their building, which was not shown in court, shows that Chaos was initially on